scmorrison/uzu/README.md

 * `name`: Project name
 * `language`: List of languages to render for site.
 First item is default language.
 When rendering, the `language` variable is set to the current rendering language and can be referenced in templates.
 For example, if `uzu` is rendering an `en` version of a page, then the `language` variable will be set to `en`.
 * `theme`: The theme to apply to the layout (themes/themename). `default` refers to the folder named `default` in the themes folder.
+* `themes`: Alternatively, using the `themes` yaml hash supports multiple themes.
+Themes will be rendered at the same time into their target build directories.
+By default the theme build directory is `build/[theme-name]`.
+This can be overridden with the `build_dir` variable.
+Relative and absolute paths are supported:
+  * `build_dir`:
+     ```yaml
+     themes:
+       - summer2017:
+           build_dir: web2017
+     ```
+  * `port`: A dev web server will spawn for rach theme specified in the `themes` yaml dict.
+The default port for the first theme is `3000`, this port number is incremented by one for every subsequent theme listed in the `themes` dict.
+This variable will override that behavior.
+     ```yaml
+     themes:
+       - summer2017:
+           port: 4444
+     ```
+  * `exclude_pages`: List page templates that should not be rendered for the associated theme.
+     ```yaml
+     themes:
+       - summer2017:
+           exclude_pages:
+             - about
+             - blog/fiji
+             - sitemap.xml
+     ```
 * `host`: Host IP for the dev server.
 Defaults to `127.0.0.1`.
 * `port`: Host TCP port for dev server.
 Defaults to `3000`.
 * `project_root`: Project root folder.
 Defaults to `.`.